Maiden flight for Rolls-Royce electric speed aircraft

-The electric aircraft developed by Rolls-Royce for speed records has successfully completed its maiden flight.
+The electric aircraft developed by Rolls-Royce for speed records has completed its maiden flight.
 The 367 kW machine named Spirit of Innovation took off from the UK Ministry of Defence’s Boscombe Down site and flew for about 15 minutes.

-The initiators described the maiden flight as another step – both towards the aircraft’s world record attempt – and on the aviation industry’s path to decarbonisation.
-Warren East, CEO of Rolls-Royce, emphasised that it was not just about breaking a world record: “The advanced battery and propulsion technology developed for this programme has exciting applications for the Urban Air Mobility market and can help make ‘jet zero’ a reality.”
+The initiators described the maiden flight as another step towards the aircraft’s world record attempt and on the aviation industry’s path to decarbonisation.
+However, Warren East, CEO of Rolls-Royce, emphasised that it was not just about breaking a world record: “The advanced battery and propulsion technology developed for this programme has exciting applications for the Urban Air Mobility market and can help make ‘jet zero’ a reality.”

 The propulsion system of the Spirit of Innovation consists of three axially arranged electric motors, which produce 367 kW combined.
-The propeller is to rotate at up to 2,400 revolutions per minute when the aircraft reaches the targeted speed of 300 miles per hour (480 km/h).
+The propeller is to rotate at 2,400 revolutions per minute when the aircraft reaches the targeted speed of 300 miles per hour (480 km/h).
 The power comes from more than 6,000 cells, according to Rolls-Royce.

 Other partners involved in the ACCEL programme are electric motor and control unit manufacturer Yasa and aviation start-up Electroflight.
 Half of the project funding is provided by the Aerospace Technology Institute (ATI) in collaboration with the Department for Business, Energy and Industrial Strategy and Innovate UK.

 Rolls-Royce says it will use the technology from the ACCEL project in the future and apply it to products for new markets.
 The manufacturer says it already offers complete electric drive systems for eVTOLs or commuter aircraft.
 The British company says that the characteristics that air taxis require from batteries are very similar to those being developed for the Spirit of Innovation to enable it to reach speeds of 300+ mph (480+ km/h).